Who we are

 Throughout this journey, we have learned from our partners and their communities that compassionate healing is mutual and courage is essential.
 We are honored that, through Brio, we can walk with them everyday.

 As Director of Mental Health, Aaron leads Brio’s high-impact partnership and training initiatives.
 In his clinical work, Aaron has provided mental health care in a range of settings including: public schools, police department partnerships, community home visits, workers compensation, universities, religious institutions, as well as psychoeducational and personality testing.
 Aaron is completing his doctoral internship at the University of Connecticut and will complete his postdoctoral training at Stanford University.
 Aaron also offers a wealth of research experience after working in university psychology labs (Harvard, Stanford, Columbia, and Cornell), completing his doctoral research, and serving as a Research Consultant at Headington Institute.
 He has utilized both qualitative research and randomized controlled trials to demonstrate effectiveness and impact of mental health programs.
 As a trained Acceptance and Commitment Therapy (ACT) clinician, Aaron also enjoys facilitating Prosocial consultations to enhance cooperation in teams and organizations.
 Additionally, Aaron is trained in Mental Health First Aid, Psychological First Aid, SBIRT, Mindfulness-Based Stress Reduction, and Family Wellness.
-Aaron holds a BA in Psychology from Columbia and will receive his PhD from Fuller Seminary in 2020.
+Aaron holds a BA in Psychology from Columbia and will receive his PhD in Clinical Psychology from Fuller Seminary in 2020.

 Board of Directors